 - Burlington Bay Beach-> 3 out of 15 days tested (20%)

 Minnesota is located along the shoreline of Lake Superior, the biggest of the Great Lakes.
-As of June 2020, Sky Harbor Parking Lot Beach had just given at least one "No Water Contact" warning that season because of high E. Coli levels in the water.
+As of June 2020, Sky Harbor Parking Lot Beach had issued at least one "No Water Contact" warning that season due to high E. coli levels in the water.

-Mississippi: 21 of 21 beach sites sampled were potentially unsafe for at least one day in 2019.
+Mississippi: 21 21 beach sites sampled were potentially unsafe for at least one day in 2019.

 - Pass Christian West Beach->44 out of 62 days tested (71%)